 You should get familiar with the official rules for serving in badminton.
 Children need to learn that the serve ends when the shuttlecock touches any part of the ground.
 This rule applies whether it lands in bounds or out-of-bounds.

 One point gets awarded for winning a rally and when your opponent commits a fault, as a rule.
 Typically, a match consists of three games playing to 21 points in each game.

 But you should have a two point margin to avoid playing on to 29 and 30 for sudden death deciders.
 As a rule, badminton games for kids should follow the same scoring rules as competitive tournaments.

 There are 5 badminton fouls which players should try to avoid making:

 In the rules of badminton for kids a 'let' may get called for a:

 Smaller kids might have trouble hitting the shuttle with a standard size badminton racket:

 WORLD JUNIOR BADMINTON CHAMPIONSHIPS: The Badminton World Federation organises the annual tournament for young badminton players under the age of 19.
-The competition will take place in Yogyakarta Indonesia in 2017 and Canada in 2018.
+The competition will take place in Canada in 2018.

 Rules of Badminton for Kids and Juniors